 Visiting Chartwell: What to expect

-We've reopened our gardens at Chartwell and we're looking forward to welcoming you back.
-The garden, café (for takeaway service), visitor centre and toilets are open.
+The house and studio are now open and we're looking forward to welcoming you back.
 In this article you’ll find everything you need to know and what to expect from your visit.
-Please bring a facemask to enter the café, toilets and visitor centre unless you are exempt.

 The garden & woodland

-The garden is open daily from 10am to 5pm, last entry slot between 3.30pm and 4pm.
-The carpark gates close at 5pm.
+The garden is open daily from 10am to 5pm.
+The car park gates close at 5pm.

-We are delighted to say that the Sunday bus service to Chartwell will restart as of Easter Sunday 2021, also running on Easter Monday.
+We are delighted to say that the Sunday bus service to Chartwell has restarted, also running on Bank Holidays.

-To help us reduce our impact on the environment, as well as easing pressure on our often busy carpark, the 246 bus from Bromley will be back up and running on Sundays and Bank Holiday Mondays.
+To help us reduce our impact on the environment, as well as easing pressure on our often busy carpark, the 246 bus from Bromley will be back up and running on Sundays and Bank Holiday Mondays throughout summer.

 You can find all times and bus stop locations here: London Bus Routes